Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 ...What *about* body armor?
 There had to be a radiation shield that would work.
 Well.
 Maybe it’d be too impractical for troop armor-

 -Not for everyone.
-One glance over at Julian’s fuckin’ *waist-thick* neck and…
+One glance over at Julian’s fuckin’ *waist-thick* neck and...

 An idea, anyway.
 One he scribbled on his little notepad for later Violent Probing.
 It was plain physically impossible for any effect to both affect matter and be unshielded by something else.
 Had to be a material or field out there...